Suspected Taliban bomber targets Afghan court, kills 17

 The attacker's car was parked on a road near the court compound and exploded when the minibuses passed, police said.

-The Supreme Court is less than 500 metres from the entrance to the heavily fortified U.S. embassy, and the bomb was heard across Kabul's diplomatic precinct, triggering numerous embassy alarms.
+The Supreme Court is less than 500 meters from the entrance to the heavily fortified U.S. embassy, and the bomb was heard across Kabul's diplomatic precinct, triggering numerous embassy alarms.

 "We were sitting in a car when suddenly there was an explosion in the car behind me," Kabul resident Mira Jan, who was bleeding from a wound in the head, told Reuters.